 It’s pretty trite to say the world is constantly changing.
 But it’s also true.
 For any business, basing decisions on outdated information or the wrong information, creates tremendous risk.
 So, being able to learn continuously at every level and act on that information is critical.

 As of this writing, business organizations are made up primarily of human beings.
-So an organization’s willingness and capacity to learn depends on that of the individuals within it.
+So an organization’s capacity to learn depends on that of the individuals within it.
 And the biggest barrier to learning is fear—fear of looking like you don’t have the expertise to do your job.
 (A lot of what gets labeled arrogance is just fear wearing louder clothes.)

 This is why expressing knowledge in quantitative terms is so popular, even when that isn’t appropriate or useful.
 Measurements offer the illusion of objective certainty that descriptions lack.
 A stat (like say, NPS) lets anxious people off the hook for relying on mere human judgment in a way that might invite uncomfortable challenges.
 Sure, sometimes what you need is a measurement, but too often any information expressed in other than numerical terms is dismissed as anecdote.